 Being one of the most exciting destinations in Europe, it is the perfect location to launch new entrepreneurial ideas.
-Furthermore, Madrid offers everything from successful football teams to historical buildings, amazing cuisine and a legendary nightlife.
+Furthermore, Madrid offers everything from successful football teams to historical buildings, amazing cuisine and legendary nightlife.
 Above all, Madrid boasts a large and diverse range of universities.
-So, let’s have a look at our top 5 Madrid business schools here at EDUopinions:
+So, let’s have a look at the top Madrid business schools here at EDUopinions.

 Listed as the world’s best business school by the Wall Street Journal and ranked as 3rd in the list of top business schools by the Financial Times, ESADE Business School is one of the best business schools in the world.
 With more than 50 years of history and international accreditations, it attracts students from all over the world.
 It also offers undergraduate and graduate programmes for international students that provide an international outlook and has a clear focus on personal development.
 With more than 50,000 alumni, who now have leading positions, the education’s quality and its strong connections to the business world are reflected.

 With its humanistic approach to business and leadership, IESE has been at the front of management education for over fifty years now.
-Their alumni network of 40,000 professionals world-wide prove their ambition to prepare this generation for the business world.
+Their alumni network of 40,000 professionals worldwide proves their ambition to prepare this generation for the business world.
 IESE business school offers MBA, executive, global CEO and custom programmes to local and international students in the form of executive and also online education.
 In addition to their close relationship with Harvard Business School, their exchange programmes also offer semesters abroad.
-Read students’ reviews on IESE Business School’s EDUopinions page.

 This prestigious business school was founded by professor José Luis Barquero Garcés.
 Wanting to provide bilingual university education, the university has been doing exactly that for over twenty years now.
-It holds accreditation for its bachelor, master and doctoral degrees in business administration and accounting.
+It holds accreditation for its bachelor’s, master and doctoral degrees in business administration and accounting.
 Now, it has also started offering distance learning programmes.
 Moreover, there are plenty of scholarship programmes and financial guidance.
 Above all, ESERP business school provides an online platform for students and alumni, where plenty of jobs and traineeships are being posted.
-See what students say on ESERP Business School’s EDUopinions page about their time at the school.

 As a pioneer in business education, ESDEN Business School offers training for future business leaders while offering an approach to innovation and the creation of new businesses.
 Not only does this business school have fifteen outstanding degree programmes and MBA options, ESDEN business school also offers plenty of dual degree programmes in partnership with the Universidad Católica San Antonio de Murcia (UCAM) and other international partners.
 However, as most courses are taught in Spanish, students are expected to speak Spanish well.
-Once this admission criteria is met though, the school warmly welcomes international students.
-Have a look at ESDEN Business School’s EDUopinions page and please leave your review about your time there, if you have attended!
+Once these admission criteria are met though, the school warmly welcomes international students.

 There you go – we hope that this list was useful for you.
-Please remember that finding the perfect university is different for everybody, since all of us have different wishes and needs.
+Other than the above, there are some top universities (not only business schools) in Madrid offering business studies such as IE University and Universidad Europea.
+Please remember that finding the perfect business school or university is different for everybody since all of us have different wishes and needs.